BSc (Hons) Computer Games Technology

 Why study Computer Games Technology at Abertay?

-This means diving into subjects like games programming and AI through to console and engine development.
+You'll create your own game prototypes, showcasing current techniques using the latest technologies.
+This means diving into subjects like games programming and AI, through to console and engine development.
 Along the way you'll be taught by industry experts who worked on award-winning games (console and mobile) and be studying right here in Dundee - home to over a third of the country's games companies.

 Worldwide shortage of games programmers